8 things people hate most about your customer care. And how to fix it

 COMPLAINT #1

-Long Wait Times (Before Reaching an agent)
+Long Wait Times (Before Reaching an Agent)

 What’s the issue?
 When customers call in with complaints, most likely they’re already facing a problem.
 What they want, more than anything else at that moment, is for the problem to disappear fast.
 This should be—and probably is— your support center’s most important focus.
 Reducing the time taken to reach your contact center is the best place to begin.